The Schools Attendance Support Service's main function is to:

 - Local Authorities (LAs) are responsible, by law, for making sure that registered pupils of compulsory school age attend their school regularly.

-- The Attendance and Prosecution Service works work closely with schools to monitor and enforce regular attendance.
+- The Schools Attendance Support Service works work closely with schools to monitor and enforce regular attendance.

-- If you do not co-operate with the school and Attendance and Prosecution Service may implement legal action under Education Act 1996 and/or Children Act 1989.
+- If you do not co-operate with the school and Schools Attendance Support Service may implement legal action under Education Act 1996 and/or Children Act 1989.

 The service also: